afcapel/stimulus-autocomplete/README.md

 ## Events

+Events on the main element that registered the controller:

 * `autocomplete.change` fires when the users selects a new value from the autocomplete field.
 The event `detail` contains the `value` and `textValue` properties of the selected result.